nusco/sssmoke/README.md

 ## Usage

-Go to a folder containing erb templates, and:
+Put your erb templates in a directory, then run them in a web server by typing:

     sssmoke

-For example, a template named _foo.erb_ will be available at _http://localhost:8888/foo_.
+A template named `foo.erb` will get the URL `http://localhost:8888/foo`.

 ## Pro Usage for Powah Usahs

-If you want to sssmoke a directory other than the current directory:

-    sssmoke <directory name>

-To smoke a single erb template at _http://localhost:8888_:
+    sssmoke directory_name      # sssmoke templates from another directory sssmoke template_name.erb   # sssmoke a single template at http://localhost:8888/

-    sssmoke <file name>
+That's all.
+(As to the reason why it's called "Sssmoke"- that story would be better told in person.)